Work & Organizations

 Death March

-A project whose staff, while expecting it to fail, are compelled to continue, often with much overwork, where leadership are often in denial.
+A project whose participants believe it is destined to fail, yet are compelled to continue — often with unsustainable overwork and leadership in denial about the outcome.

 Deep Work